 When we began, we determined that the definitive data base needed to establish the norms and prevalence of hypothyroidism in IWS would ideally require 200-400 healthy dogs of varying ages and both sexes -- females not in estrus, coming into estrus, pregnant, or lactating.
-Since beginning the study in June 2006, we have enrolled 311 IWS.
+Since beginning the study in June 2006, we have enrolled 491 IWS.

-Since mid-August 2006, we also have submitted 103 IWS whole blood samples to Dr. Kennedy for the UK Thyroiditis Genome Project">Thyroiditis Genome Project.
+Since mid-August 2006, 137 IWS whole blood samples have been submitted to Dr. Kennedy for the UK Thyroiditis Genome Project.
 Congratulations to those IWS supporters for this impressive effort!

-We have entered results and questionnaire responses for 311 dogs.
+We have entered results and questionnaire responses for 491 dogs.
 Samples were received from the US, Canada, England, Holland, Finland, Sweden, Australia, and New Zealand.